tfaehse/DashcamCleaner/README.md

 - choose an output location
 - hit start!

-The options adjust parameters of the detection algorithm and post processing options laid out in [the roadmap](Roadmap).
+The options adjust parameters of the detection algorithm and post-processing options laid out in [the roadmap](Roadmap).
 The detection threshold and inference size are direct parameters of the YOLOv5 detector, they provide the main controls for detection quality and speed that can be tweaked.
 In short:
 - Each recognized object, i.e. a face or a license plate, possesses a confidence value that describes how likely it is to actually be a license plate or a face.
 Increasing the threshold results in fewer false positives, at the cost of potential false negatives
 - The performance of the detector depends on the input size of the image, so the resolution of the video.
 The inference size option allows downscaling the input for detections only.
 The result is faster detection with reduced precision. _NOTE:_ The output video still uses the full resolution from the input video, there is no loss in quality!
 Only detection runs at a lower resolution.